 The reality is the consumer has more choice than ever in the holistic and therapy sector.
 You can only charge what your ideal clients are willing to pay.
 And will only get repeat clients if you are giving the client what they expect.

-The issue is that many students new to the holistic, healing, and coaching industry don’t know the difference between quality safe training and poor possibly harmful training.
-It can take newbies a year or even more to realise how under-skilled or under-qualified they really are.
-By then they have either a huge dent in their pocket or reputation.
+The issue is that many students new to the holistic, healing, and coaching industry don’t know the difference between professional quality training and poor possibly harmful training.
+Sadly in the long-run, this can cost the therapist or coach, a lot more money as they need to retrain to be taken seriously.

 The Therapist Business That Undercharges For Their Services

 Most of us enter the healing and or therapy business to help others, it is never about the money.
 And there lies the fundamental issue because to survive as a business you need to charge for your services.
-You need to charge enough to cover your overheads; insurance, equipment, premises, website, marketing, promotional costs, telephone, CPD, professional memberships, and oh yes your wages.
+You need to charge enough to cover your business set-up costs and overheads; insurance, equipment, premises, website, marketing, promotional costs, telephone, CPD, professional memberships, and oh yes your wages.

 The reality is most of us spend years in training to get the right skills but we never consider if there is enough market for our services.
-Is there enough consumers in that area you are setting up that clinic?
+Are there enough potential customers in that area you are setting up that clinic?
 Have you done any market research to see how many other therapists offer the same mobile service that you intend to offer?
 Are there enough clients in your area who will actually pay what you need to or want to charge?

 A healthy successful business provides a product or service there is a demand for and that is why a successful business tends to niche.
 Either focus on a specific pain point or become an expert in a typical pain point.

-Don’t be like some of the typical therapist business I see.
+Don’t be like some of the typical therapist businesses I see, often seeking advice too late.
 The therapist or coach who comes to me for advice, after a very bumpy financial year or so, some still with not even one paying client.
 To make a living as a healer or therapist you have to apply the principles of business to not only survive but to thrive.